Cap-go/docs/self-hosted/getting-started.md

 | App Usage Statistics     | ✅     | 🚧          |
 | Update encryption        | ✅     | 🚧          |

+> If you send a wrong update to your users you can break their app.

+> Be mindful that you can't use the Capgo cloud and your server at the same time.

 ## Choose between Auto and Manual

 {% hint style="warning" %}